 Governments can affect the way markets function, sometimes to the detriment of free competition.
 Ensuring a level playing field is therefore essential to allow competition to work properly.
-In June 2015, competition experts and delegates debated the challenges arising from state interventions in the market and what competition authorities can do to address the distortions that such interventions can create.
+This page gathers the work of the OECD Competition Committee throughout the years on the challenges arising from state interventions in the market and what competition authorities can do to address the distortions that they can create.